Exploring the Four Primary Head Types for Pressure Vessels

 Characteristics:

-• Shape: Flat heads are essentially flat plates used as the heads of pressure vessels.
+• Shape: Flat heads consist of flat plates used as the heads of pressure vessels.
+Consequently, they are straightforward in design.

-• Simplicity: They are the simplest and most economical head shape in terms of manufacturing and installation.
+• Simplicity: These heads are the simplest and most economical option for manufacturing and installation.
+Therefore, they appeal to cost-conscious projects.

 Applications:

-• Flat heads are commonly found in applications where pressure containment is not a primary concern, such as atmospheric storage tanks, some types of silos, and vessels for bulk material handling.
+• Flat heads are commonly utilized in scenarios where pressure containment is less critical.
+For instance, they are found in atmospheric storage tanks, silos, and vessels designed for bulk material handling.

 Need a reliable partner?